zoxpx/pxdocs/content/key-management/gcloud-kms/pvc-enc/_index.md

 ### Encryption using named secrets

-In this method Portworx will use the named secret created by you for encrypting and decrypting a volume.
-To create a named secret follow [this document](/key-management/gcloud-kms#creating-named-secrets).
+In this method Portworx will use the named secret created by you for encrypting and decrypting a volume. <!-- To create a named secret follow [this document](/key-management/gcloud-kms#creating-named-secrets). //TODO: This section doesn't exist.
+We can add it or remove the link -->

 #### Step 1: Create a Named Secret